bmawasy/serenity-jbehave/README.md

 and Serenity to present the results

 ## server side:
-In order to run the integration test you need to run the math server, which found under math module, it is a spring application to Start a web application.
+In order to run the integration test you need math server up, which found under math module, it is a spring application to Start a web application.
 The server exposes multiple Math operations API, and have a local persistence.
 The APIs can do basic math operations (set, multiply, divide, add and subtract)